Bravo, thanks for putting your trust in the Snotty Boss Nasal Aspirator - the premium nasal aspirator for young children.

 You can seal the other nostril with your finger tip, to create an even stronger vacuum seal, for superior suction.

-Safety Note: In very rare cases, suction may inflame or agitate the delicate nasal membranes, which may cause a temporary nose bleed.
+Safety Note: The Snotty Boss is RoHS safety tested and registered as a medical device with TGA Australia, overseen by the Department of Health.
+The level of suction has been set to be not too weak, and not too strong.
+In very rare cases, suction may inflame or agitate the delicate nasal membranes, which may cause a temporary nose bleed.
 This usually happens if the nostrils are very dry so saline is always recommended as a first step.
 The bleed will usually be minor and stop within 5-10 minutes.
 However if the bleeding persists, please seek medical advice.
-The nostrils will heal in 1-6 days and patients should wait this time or seek medical advice before aspirating again.
+The nostrils will heal in 1-6 days, so parents should not use the aspirator during this time, until the nose is fully healed.

 Daily Nasal Flushing